Rise-Vision/risevision-documentation/_posts/user/advanced/display/2014-10-01-network-requirements.md

 ###Network Requirements
 Firewall Exceptions
 To function properly with the Rise Vision Player, a display must be able to access certain resources on port 80 (http) and 443 (https).
-Specifically, the following addresses need to be added to your firewall’s exceptions list.:
+Specifically, the following addresses need to be added to your firewall’s exceptions list:

 - rvashow2.appspot.com
 - rvaserver2.appspot.com